 Heraldry Project - a project in communications of which I am particularly fond as it took something historical and brought it up to date.
 From the ancient art of heraldry to company logos and business letters or cards.
+It is truelly cross-curricular in that it involves history, language, art, graphic design, business studies, and even a touch of biology (driving at dusk); not to mention a lot of IT skills.
+In particular it encourages consideration of the readability of clashing colours when designing web pages.
 I think I gave this to Year 9 pupils.

 Data Handling Project - a project involving setting up and analyzing a database consisting of the results of a survey.
 The survey was on the computer experience of pupils entering Year 7 from about 30 different primary schools in 1991.
 This was used as part of Year 10 GCSE coursework.